kwaclaw/KdSoft.lit-mvvm/README.md

 3. Inject a stylesheet into the component
-   * A stylesheet can be added like this `this.renderRoot.adoptedStyleSheets = [...this.renderRoot.adoptedStyleSheets, newStyleSeeet];`
+   * A stylesheet can be added like this `this.renderRoot.adoptedStyleSheets = [...this.renderRoot.adoptedStyleSheets, newStyleSheet];`

 4. Note: <slot> vs callbacks
-   * In a hierarchical structure like a tree view it is hard to syntactially add slotted components especially when the tree view is dynamically constructed based on a recursive hierarchical model.
+   * In a hierarchical structure like a tree view it is hard to syntactically add slotted components especially when the tree view is dynamically constructed based on a recursive hierarchical model.
      * One can either delay construction of the structure to the point where slots are filled.
 See `demo-context-menu.js` in the `demo/controls` directory.
-     * Or one can use a callbackk function to inject a template instead of populating a slot.
+     * Or one can use a callback function to inject a template instead of populating a slot.
 See `stylable-context-menu.js` in the `demo/controls` directory.
 In this case it is advised to also inject the associated style sheets.